John H. Miller

-John Harrison Miller (born April 16, 1925) is a highly decorated retired lieutenant general in the United States Marine Corps.
-A veteran of World War II, Korea and Vietnam, Miller completed his career as commanding general, Fleet Marine Force, Atlantic.
+John Harrison Miller (April 16, 1925 – November 11, 2025) was a lieutenant general in the United States Marine Corps.
+A highly decorated veteran of World War II, Korea and Vietnam, Miller completed his career as commanding general, Fleet Marine Force, Atlantic.

-Early career
+Early life and career

 John H. Miller was born on April 16, 1925, in San Angelo, Texas, and graduated from the Axtell High School in June 1942.
 He then entered the Texas A&M University, where he was active in the football team and also was a member of the ROTC unit.
 Miller left the university in order to enlist in the Marine Corps Reserve in May 1943 and following the boot camp and service stateside, he took part in the Battle of Okinawa as a Radar Repair Technician in May 1945.

 Following the War, Miller participated in the Occupation of Japan and returned to the United States with the rank of staff sergeant.
 He was released from active duty in April 1946 and returned to the Texas A&M University in order to complete his education.
 Miller graduated in May 1949 with a Bachelor of Science degree in electrical engineering.
 He married his high school love, Virginia Lee Campbell (December 20, 1924 – January 30, 2012) on August 31, 1947.

 Miller decided to pursue a career in the Marines and was commissioned second lieutenant on June 3, 1949.
 He was subsequently ordered to the Basic School at Quantico, Virginia, for officer training, which he completed in June 1950.
 Miller then joined the 3rd Battalion, 1st Marines and embarked for Korea as commander of the light machine gun platoon in "I" Company.
 He led his unit during the combat operations in Chosin Reservoir and was promoted to first lieutenant in June 1951.

 He subsequently participated in the 1951 Counteroffensive in May and in the Battle of the Punchbowl in September of that year and earned two Bronze Star Medals with Combat "V".
 He was wounded three times during his tour in Korea and received three Purple Hearts for each of his wounds.